linsomniac/spotify_to_ytmusic/README.md

    Open [YouTube Music](https://music.youtube.com) in Firefox and ensure you are logged in.

 2. **Open the Inspection Tool**:
-   Press `F12` to open the browser’s inspection tool.
+   Press `F12` or (right click +inspection tool) to open the browser’s inspection tool.

 3. **Access the Network Tab**:
    Navigate to the **Network** tab and filter by `/browse`.